-His career began in early 1990s, when he was composing soundtracks for Amiga demos – audio-visually alluring computer programmes created by amateur groups, which were supposed to surpass the hardware limitations of the machines they were produced on.
+His career began in the early 1990s, when he composed soundtracks for Amiga demos – audio-visually alluring computer programs created by amateur groups which were supposed to surpass the hardware limitations of the machines they were produced on.
 Skorupa occupied himself with this sort of work as a teenager.
-He is self-taught in terms of music – he got involved in it, because the group which he wanted to join was looking for a music artist.
-Skorupa quickly became recognisable in the Polish demoscene and decided to start working on video games as well.
+He is self-taught in terms of music – he got involved in it because the group which he wanted to join was looking for a music artist.
+Skorupa quickly became recognisable on the Polish demoscene and decided to start working on video games as well.
 His first soundtrack was for Behind the Iron Gate (1995) – a brave attempt to create an Amiga first-person-perspective game which could compete with releases for PC, technologically more powerful at the time.

-A turning point in Skorupa’s work was the soundtrack for the first part of The Witcher trilogy (2007) developed by CD Project Red, which he composed together with Paweł Błaszczak.
-Great stylistic range is noticeable in it – it moves freely in-between the conventions of monumental film music and Slavic folk.
-The title theme, later recurring in the third instalment of the series, soon became one of the most recognizable pieces in video game music.
+A turning point in Skorupa’s work was the soundtrack for the first part of The Witcher trilogy (2007) developed by CD Projekt Red, which he composed together with Paweł Błaszczak.
+Great stylistic range is noticeable in it – it moves freely between the conventions of monumental film music and Slavic folk.
+The title theme, later recurring in the third instalment of the series, soon became one of the most recognisable pieces in video game music.